Rohith-14/E-Commerce-App/README.md

-# Ecommerce-Website
+# E-Commerce Application

 # Author
-Mohith L M
+Rohith Neralla
 ## Introduction
-E-commerce website repository!
-This project is designed to create a seamless online shopping experience.
-With an easy-to-navigate interface, users can browse, search, and purchase products effortlessly.
-For store owners, the admin panel simplifies managing inventory, orders, and customers.
-Built with modern web technologies, this project is scalable and customizable, ideal for developers aiming to create or improve their own e-commerce sites.
+This repository contains an e-commerce website project designed to offer a smooth and intuitive online shopping experience.
+Users can easily browse, search, and purchase products, while store owners can efficiently manage inventory, orders, and customers through the admin panel.
+Built with modern web technologies, the project is scalable and customizable, making it ideal for developers looking to create or enhance their own e-commerce platforms.

 ## Details
-Clone the repository.
-Open the project in your IDE: IntelliJ IDEA (recommended) or Eclipse.
+Clone the repository and open it in your preferred IDE (IntelliJ IDEA recommended).
-If using IntelliJ IDEA, ensure it recognizes the project as a Maven and Spring Boot project.
-Also, adjust the working directory for Spring Boot to find the views (web pages).
-Check Web Directories in IntelliJ IDEA for guidance.
+Ensure the project is recognized as a Maven and Spring Boot project in IntelliJ.
+Adjust the working directory for Spring Boot to locate the views (web pages).
+Refer to IntelliJ’s Web Directories guide if needed.
-Make sure you're in the JtProject directory.
+Navigate to the JtProject directory.
-Configure the database connection in the application.properties file Run the project by executing the main method in JtSpringProjectApplication.java.
+Configure the database connection in the application.properties file.
+Run the project by executing the main method in JtSpringProjectApplication.java.
 Open http://localhost:8080/ in your browser.
-If you've run the basedata.sql script on the database, log in as admin with the provided credentials (admin/123); otherwise, manually create an admin user in the database.
+If you’ve run the basedata.sql script on the database, log in as admin with admin/123, or manually create an admin user in the database.
-For normal user access, use the credentials (lisa/765).

 ## Database

-MySQL or MariaDB serve as viable database options for this project.
-You can set up the database connection in the application.properties file by specifying the relevant values for the following properties: (it's advisable to avoid using the root username and choose another one instead)
+You can use MySQL or MariaDB as the database for this project.
+Update the database connection settings in the application.properties file with the following properties:

+db.url=jdbc:mysql://[db ip]:[db port]/ecommjava?createDatabaseIfNotExist=true
+db.username=[your username]
+db.password=[your password, if applicable]

-If encountering the error java.lang.IllegalArgumentException: Could not resolve placeholder 'db.driver' in value "${db.driver}", it suggests adjusting the mysql-connector-java version in the pom.xml file to match your MySQL version.
-Additionally, ensure to reload your Maven project after making this change.
+If you encounter the error java.lang.IllegalArgumentException: Could not resolve placeholder 'db.driver', ensure the mysql-connector-java version in the pom.xml file matches your MySQL version and reload the Maven project.

-    db.url=jdbc:mysql://[ip address of db]:[port of db]/ecommjava?createDatabaseIfNotExist=true
-    db.username=[username]
-    db.password=[password, if any]

-After resolving this issue, it's necessary to populate the database with some initial data.
-This can be accomplished by executing the basedata.sql script on the database.
-Instructions for running this script may vary depending on the tool you're using to access the database, so it's recommended to refer to online resources for guidance.
+After setting up the connection, populate the database by executing the basedata.sql script.
+Refer to relevant online resources for instructions based on the tool you’re using to access the database.
 ## Endpoints

 http://localhost:8080/